The St. James Hotel was built in 1837.

 courtyard

 Room: Our room was an average size with tall ceilings, which helps make the large-scale furniture not seem out of place.
 When we first walked in, there was a bit of a musty smell, but it went away soon after we turned the air on and left the door open for a minute or two.
-The bed wasn't comfortable - not really too hard or too soft, just not very comfortable.
+The bed wasn’t comfortable – not really too hard or too soft, just not very comfortable.
 The pillows were flat, and the sheets were frayed.
 Not so good.
-There was a ceiling fan, and thanks to it along with the air unit, we slept with the room nice and cold (I like to sleep really cold!).
+There was a ceiling fan, and thanks to it along with the air unit, we slept with the room nice and cold.

 The bathroom had only three bath towels, but the shower water pressure was great.